 - Feelings of guilt

 In addition, SAD can affect a person’s ability to concentrate or think clearly.
 This can make it more difficult to be productive.
-That may lead to difficulty at work, in personal interactions or in creative pursuits.
+This can also lead to difficulty at work, in personal interactions or in creative pursuits.

 Theories on why SAD happens